pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

 ## Configuration Files ##

 ### monitor.properties ###
-The monitor properties are used to define the monitor configuration and behaviuor.
+The monitor properties are used to define the monitor configuration and behavior.

 |Property Name|Description|
 |-------------|-----------|